Waikato/weka-wiki/docs/making_predictions.md

     20          ?
 3:3      +   0      0     *1      0      0      0
     ...
 ```
-**Note:** The developer version (>3.5.6 or [snapshot](snapshots.md)) can also output additional attributes like the commandline with the `-p` option.
+**Note:** The developer version (>3.5.6) can also output additional attributes like the commandline with the `-p` option.
 In the *More options...* dialog you can specify those attribute indices with *Output additional attributes*, e.g., *first* or *1-7*.
 In contrast to the commandline, this output also works for cross-validation.

 ## KnowledgeFlow
 ## Using the PredictionAppender